mbaumer/us_hep_funding/docs/_states/GA.md

 ## HEP Grants
 ```
-This district received no SC HEP grants from 2012-2019
+This district received no SC HEP grants from 2012-2020
 ```
 ## SC Contracts
 ```
-This district received no SC contracts from 2012-2019
+This district received no SC contracts from 2012-2020
 ```
 ## NSF MPS Grants
 ```
-This district received no NSF MPS grants from 2012-2019
+This district received no NSF MPS grants from 2012-2020
 ```
 ## SULI/CCI Interns
 ```
-This district had no SULI/CCI interns from 2014-2016 (only years available)
+This district had no SULI/CCI interns from 2014-2018
 ```
 ---
 <a name="GA-02"></a>